 Visit the only municipality in Ontario to house all of its original heritage buildings.
 This small town just east of London, is full of cultural events, historic sites, and a mixture of wining and dining.
 Spend your Saturday afternoons buying local produce at the Woodstock Farmer’s Market.
 Just down the road, experience a one hour info session on beekeeping at Oxford Honey and Supplies where you can even buy everything you’ll need to start beekeeping on your own!
 Feed your taste buds with delicious food from local favourites Fritzie’s, Sixthirtynine, and Bartley’s Dairy Bar.
 End your visit with a cold beer from Upper Thames Brewing Company, a beer enthusiast’s perfect hangout!

-Tilsonburg is surrounded by history and farm life views.
+Tillsonburg is surrounded by history and farm life views.
 Experience the perfect getaway with family and friends, and embrace what ‘small town charm’ really feels like.
-Settled in 1825, Tilsonburg is full of stories.
+Settled in 1825, Tillsonburg is full of stories.
 The Annandale National Historic Site will transport you back in time to show a glimpse of how past generations lived.
 Don’t forget to try some treats from The Cup and Cake, and organic and locally sourced specialities served at Indigo Lounge.
-Explore Tilsonburg’s downtown as you stumble upon shops and antique stores that are sure to spike your interest!
+Explore Tillsonburg’s downtown as you stumble upon shops and antique stores that are sure to spike your interest!